-The 3rd edition of CCPS - Middle East Process Safety Conference & Exhibition will take place from the 30th June - 1st July 2020 at the Sheraton Dammam Hotel & Convention Centre, Dammam, Kingdom of Saudi Arabia.
+The 3rd edition of CCPS - Middle East Process Safety Conference & Exhibition will take place from the 18th to 19th November 2020 at the Sheraton Dammam Hotel & Convention Centre, Dammam, Kingdom of Saudi Arabia.

 Organized by AIChE’s Center for Chemical Process Safety, CCPS-MEPSC is the Middle East conference for stakeholders in the process industries who recognize the business value of process safety and have committed to process safety as a strategic priority and core value in all of their operations.
 Focusing on operational excellence through effectively managing risk and reliability, this event aims to define, through collective industry experience, the engineering practices and leadership traits that drive the industry to a zero-harm culture.

 Process safety helps your company display corporate responsibility through its actions.
 The heart of process safety lies in consistently planning to do the right things, then doing them right-consistently.
 Corporate responsibility leads to the second benefit…